n02332802/ELProject/README.md

 	- Used https://npmjs.org/package/node-highcharts to start.
 - Currently using http://www.highcharts.com/docs/working-with-data/preprocessing-live-data to figure out how to graph live data.

-**CODE:**
+**THE CODE:**
 - Start server using command 'node index.js'. index.js sets up handles and starts the server located in server.js.
-- server.js recieves the router module and the handle array as parameters and uses them to parse the URL and use the correct function in requestHandler.js.
+- server.js receives the router module and the handle array as parameters and uses them to parse the URL and use the correct function in requestHandler.js.
 - The printDB function
 in requestHandler.js creates a table, deletes anything in it, enters the .csv's data into it and then